OpenGATE/opengate/docs/source/user_guide_2_1_volumes.md

 ### Tesselated (STL) volumes

 It is possible to create a tesselated volume shape based on an Standard Triangle Language (STL) data file.
 Such a file contains a mesh of triangles for one object.
 It is a typical output format of Computer Aided Design (CAD) software.
 To create such a volume add a volume of type "Tesselated".
 Please keep in mind, that no material information is provided, it has to be specified by the user.
 A Tesselated volume inherits the the same basic options as other solids described above such as translation or rotation.
 A basic example how to import an STL file into a geometry "MyTesselatedVolume" and assign the material G4_WATER to it can be found below.
+In order to verify the correct generation of the solid, one could look at the volume.

 ```python
 import opengate as gate